Damascus Chef's Knife - INFO & SHOP

 The slightly curved blade of this knife is perfectly designed for slicing.
 A somewhat rounded edge allows you to divide your ingredients in a single, fluid motion.

-Cooking knives are available in different price ranges.
-Cheaper knives are usually made of stamped steel, and the more expensive ones are made from forged steel.
+Cooking chef’s knives are available in different price ranges.
+Cheaper ones are usually made of stamped steel, and the more expensive ones are made from forged steel.